gglaine/peelsradio/README.md

 # README

 Hey there.
 This is a project I set up to let users browse youtube videos of artists recorded for the John Peel show that run on BBC radio from 1968 to 2004.
-Peel's show was a launchpad for many bands on their way to stardom who recored studio sessions specially for the show
+Peel's show was a launchpad for many bands on their way to stardom who recorded sessions specially for the show in the BBC's studios.

 Credit due to davestrickson who put out a huge listing of sessions featured on youtube on his blog davestrickson.blogspot.com